 The NRF may store NF Profiles for N3IWFs and TNGFs.
 N3IWF and TNGF profiles may include Energy Information (e.g. Energy Priority Information or Schedule of Energy Priority Information).
 The AMF may query the NRF for N3IWF and TNGF profiles so that the information can be considered for N3IWF or TNGF reselection.
 N3IWF and TNGF profiles are be provided to the NRF via OAM.

-- For NF selection, the NF profile is enhanced to include the parameters in table 7.2.3-1.